adventistchurch/alps-wordpress/app/local/alps/css/README.md

-This folder for caching 'css' files of the latest version form SDN
+This folder for caching 'css' files of the latest version form СDN